In this Article

 - How to Make Tea for Your Children

 - When Should You Start Giving Tea to Your Child?

-- Is it Safe for Your Kids to Drink Coffee?
+- Is It Safe for Your Child to Drink Coffee?

-- Major Reasons Your Kids Should Avoid Coffee
+- Reasons Why Your Child Should Not Drink Coffee

-Is it Good for Your Child to Drink Tea?
+Is it Safe for a Child to Drink Tea?

-Tea is not always recommended for kids, but in case your kid is stubborn or as parents, you decide to serve your kid a hot cup of tea, prefer sticking to green tea or the herbal tea.
-Green tea is safe and a recommended option as it contains a disease resistance element called catechins, which in turn helps in killing germs, improving concentration, deal with cavities and also helps in maintaining a healthy heart.
+Tea is usually not recommended to kids, but on days when your child is being stubborn, you can let him drink a cup of tea.
+But stick to green tea or herbal tea.
+Green tea is a healthy beverage; it contains catechins, which are natural antioxidants and help in killing germs, improving concentration levels, dealing with cavities and in maintaining the health of the heart.